-Norfolk & Norwich Open Studios is an annual event (taking place this year between 26 May and 10 June) that belongs on your ‘must do’ list.
+North Norfolk Open Studios is an annual event usually held in late May and early June – check the official website for this year’s dates.
+It’s an event that should belong on your ‘must do’ list.
 A great host of talented local artists open up their studios and their homes to show not just their work but also their techniques and muses.
 We went on a hunt to find artists who had found their inspiration in the Broads National Park and we were amazed by how many of them had, so here are a few of our favourites…

 Alison Varley: